kemichai/rfmpy/README.md

 ## rfmpy - Receiver_Function_Migration_Py

 ### Description
-Python codes for calculating receiver functions (RF) and performing time to depth migration (WIP), in a 3D spherical coordinate system, to the RFs.
+Python codes to reproduce results for receiver function (RF) calculations and performing time to depth migration (WIP), in a 3D spherical coordinate system, to the RFs from manuscript submitted in ...

 Original codes provided by Matteo Scarponi.